Winter SUP paddling tips from SUP My Race

 • iPhone 12 mini

-Livetrack requires minimal setting up through Garmin Connect, I set it to autostart and show course because they were available options in Connect.
+Livetrack requires minimal setup through Garmin Connect.
+I set it to autostart and show the course because they were available options in Connect.

-My second paddle was a shorter one and I started Garmin Connect on my phone before I started the activity on the watch and Livetrack worked flawlessly.
+My second paddle was a shorter one.
+I started Garmin Connect on my phone before I started the activity on the watch, and Livetrack worked flawlessly.
 Started and ended with no input from me other than pressing buttons on the watch.

 There is one other feature I've not looked at yet, GroupTrack.
 That seems to allow location sharing to other Garmin devices.

 Livetrack is available for no cost if you have a suitable device and Garmin Connect.
-The Strava Beacon function is only available to subscribers and I have a free account so cannot test that.
-Worth noting that Garmin Livetrack is sent by email, not to a phone number so update your contacts.
+The Strava Beacon function is only available to subscribers, and I have a free account, so I cannot test that.
+Worth noting that Garmin Livetrack is sent by email, not to a phone number, so update your contacts.
 And that you can have 15 emails in your Livetrack session if you are very popular!